sahiliamsso/docs/source/authn-guide/otp.md

 ```
 tail -f /opt/gluu/jetty/identity/logs/oxtrust_script.log | grep "OTP"
 ```
+## Don't have a QR code to scan:
+If you have changed your mobile or you have reinstalled Google Authenticator app, and if the app is looking for QR code to scan, and you don't see a QR code.
+Open Gluu LDAP server using a LDAP browser and navigate to  `appliances` and search for an attribute `oxExternalUid`.
+Remove the values of this attribute.

 !!! note
 	Logs would be populate only if logs are enabled.
 For more on logs refer [Log management](../operation/logs.md)